 - Provide awareness training for both staff and managers on the impact of social media activities.

-In the January 2016 European Court of Human rights decision in Barbulescu v Romania, the Court found that Employers can legitimately monitor a worker’s private online messages where the system has been provided to the employee for business purposes.
+In the January 2016 European Court of Human rights (lower chamber) decision in Barbulescu v Romania, the Court found that Employers can legitimately monitor a worker’s private online messages where the system has been provided to the employee for business purposes.
 Barbulescu was an Engineer, provided with a Yahoo Messenger chat account to talk to client contacts.
 He had been using it to chat with his family and asked the ECHR to rule that his company had breached his right to confidential correspondence by accessing his messages.
 He had been dismissed for breaching the company’s internal regulations which stated it was strictly forbidden to use “……(systems) for personal purposes”.
 The Judge ruled that the Employer could monitor the messages because it believed it was accessing a work account and had the right to check the employee was doing the work he was there to do (and the Employer only relied on the Yahoo communications to find evidence and didn’t search for other data and documents stored on the employee’s computer; so the monitoring was limited and proportionate).
 HOWEVER in September 2017 the European Court of Human Rights (Grand Chamber) found that the Romanian authorities had not adequately protected Mr Barbulescu from the monitoring of his workplace communications by his employer and this was in violation of his right to respect for private and family life under the Human Rights Convention – the processing of ‘personal data’ should be necessary and for a specified and legitimate purposes and should be transparent and proportionate.
 Mr B did not appear to have been informed in advance to the extent and nature of his employer’s monitoring activities.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.